core-wg/oscore/draft-ietf-core-object-security.md

 ## Secure Access to Sensor

-Here is an example targeting the scenario in the Section 2.2.1. - Forwarding of {{I-D.hartke-core-e2e-security-reqs}}.
+This example targets the scenario in Section 3.1 of {{I-D.hartke-core-e2e-security-reqs}}.
 The example illustrates a client requesting the alarm status from a server.
-In the request, CoAP option Uri-Path is encrypted and integrity protected, and the CoAP header fields Code and Version are integrity protected (see {{coap-headers-and-options}}).
-In the response, the CoAP Payload is encrypted and integrity protected, and the CoAP header fields Code and Version are integrity protected.

 ~~~~~~~~~~~
 Client  Proxy  Server